estortega/project_1/README.md

 - Better understanding of fire-related injuries and fatalities over time.

 # Team

 - Nia Richard
 - Renz Carl Supnet
 - Jay Boon
 - Denis Kalala
 - Esteban Ortega

+# project_1

+Here are is a FIRMS Resources and it aslo gives us a quick way to access the api: